lilinmail0523/IRIE-term-project2018/README.md

 # Data preprocessing:

 First, the entities including IDs, OrgQSubject, OrgQBody, RelQSubject, RelQBody, and RelCtext were fetched from data.
-Second, preprocessing followed the five steps:
+Second, preprocessing followed the four steps:

-1. Noise removal
-2. Contractions and punctuation replacement
+1. Contractions and punctuation replacement
-3. Word tokenization
+2. Word tokenization
-4. Lowercases and numbers conversion
+3. Lowercases and numbers conversion
-5. Non-ASCII characters and stopwords removal
+4. Non-ASCII characters and stopwords removal

 # Model